pulumi/docs/content/docs/reference/pkg/gcp/bigquery/datasetaccess.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#datasetaccessview">Dataset<wbr>Access<wbr>View<wbr>Args</a></span>
     </dt>
     <dd>{{% md %}}A view from a different dataset to grant access to.
-Queries executed against that view will have read access to tables
+Queries
-in this dataset.
+executed against that view will have read access to tables in this dataset.
 The role field is not required when this field is set.
 If that view is updated by any user, access to the view needs to be granted again via an update operation.
+Structure is documented below.
 {{% /md %}}</dd>

 </dl>